-John Baldacchino: Associate Governor
+John Baldacchino: Local Authority (LA) Governor

 Anna Plant: Headteacher

-Kathryn Wright: Co-Opted Governor
+Kathryn Wright: Co-opted Governor

 I started my teaching career in a larger than average school in Shropshire with over 550 children on role.
 From there I moved to work in an inner-city Primary school in Wrexham before being appointed as the Year 5 and 6 Class Teacher at Aston.